luaibash/CodeWarriors/README.md

 Code Warriors is a platform focused on encouraging the younger and older audience to learn how to code.
 Video games and programming are brought together to offer an engaging and fun way to learn how to code.
 Not only are you having fun, but you're constantly gaining new and meaningful skills!

 ## What it does
 Code warriors hones your skills in all coding languages, all while levelling up your character and following the storyline!
+Choose languages such as Python and C, or learn a new framework like React!

 <div style="text-align: center;">
   <img src="./src/assets/readMeAssets/QuestlinesPage.jpg" alt="Questlines Page" title="Questlines Page" width="100%" />